 A cycle carnival in aid of the cottage hospital.
 The Broadway was decorated with flags and streamers with traders fully involved.
 Hanwell football field was used for sport first, then events followed as last year.

 28 July 1900

 This year it was held at Churchfields in celebration of our victories in South Africa in the Boer War.
 Children had sports and a tea with adults enjoying concerts.
-The procession was looked upon as a pageant with collections for the local war fund and cottage hospital.
-The procession took the route of Broadway, Uxbridge Road and all the chief side roads which were decorated and back to Churchfields where prizes were given The entrance of Churchfields was decorated by poles with garlands of imitation flowers.
+The parade was looked upon as a pageant with collections for the local war fund and cottage hospital.
+The parade took the route of Broadway, Uxbridge Road and all the chief side roads which were decorated and back to Churchfields where prizes were given The entrance of Churchfields was decorated by poles with garlands of imitation flowers.
 It was a great success.

 31 August 1901

 The cottage hospital was celebrated by a parade and a garden party.
-The procession consisted of friendly and benefit societies of Hanwell and the neighbourhood.
+The parade consisted of friendly and benefit societies of Hanwell and the neighbourhood.
 It assembled in the Broadway at 2.30 pm and proceeded along the Uxbridge Road to the “Half Way House ” pub, returning along Grosvenor Road, Oaklands Road, Boston Road, Lower Boston Road, up the High Street to the Broadway.
-At 6.30 pm the procession re- assembled outside the ” Royal Victoria ” pub, marched across the Broadway, Golden Manor to the ” Park Hotel ” pub.
+At 6.30 pm the parade re- assembled outside the ” Royal Victoria ” pub, marched across the Broadway, Golden Manor to the ” Park Hotel ” pub.
 The Hanwell Town band and others played.
 From 7 to 10 pm dancing took place in the grounds of the Park Hotel.( corner of Greenford Avenue and Tennyson Road.)

 There is no record of any fetes or carnivals between 1902 and 1921, only band competitions.